 Permission or ‘prior approval’ may be required to demolish a building; it depends on a number of factors including the type and size of building and where it is located.

-You should discuss this with your local planning authority before you take any decision to demolish such buildings, to avoid the risk of legal action being taken against you.
+You should ask your local planning authority for advice to find out what is required for the demolition you have in mind before any work commences to avoid the risk of legal action being taken against you.

 For example, see below for a summary of certain situations that require specific permissions before demolition can be carried out.

 - Conservation areas - Any demolition within a conservation area is more tightly controlled and will require an ‘Application for planning permission for relevant demolition in a conservation area’ unless it meets certain criteria.
 See full details on Gov.uk.